NeuralSyntaxLab/Bird-Scale-Methods-Article/User Guides/Scale System Setup Guide.md

 4. Wait for the setup phase to complete, click on the Message panel to pass input to the Arduino, write `c` and press enter.
 Calibration process will now begin and indicative prompts will appear.
   * At initial setup, the Arduino will not detect calibration values for any scale and calibration proces will start automatically!

-5. Follow instructions on screen to complete the calibration process for the desired scales (for more information see [arduino code guide](https://github.com/NeuralSyntaxLab/acoustic_chamber_environment_control/blob/9a08e14dcccb3a1217388fe7d782128831e4b6a5/arduino_codes/Arduino%20code%20guide.md)).
+5. Follow instructions on screen to complete the calibration process for the desired scales.

 #### Example 1: Calibrating in and already-used setup, but with new scale wiring
 <img src="https://github.com/user-attachments/assets/0ef7554e-a696-4800-8037-2b2d359d2b2f" width="1150" height="500">